-You can also apply for EAD at the same time as filing for AOS or after filing AOS.
+You can also apply for an EAD at the same time as filing for AOS or after filing AOS.
 This procedure is the same as all other applicants applying for AOS.

 Social Security Number:

-K3 and K4 visa holders first need to get EAD before they can apply for a social security number (SSN).
+K3 and K4 visa holders first need to get an EAD before they can apply for a social security number (SSN).

 The social security card will be marked “VALID FOR ONLY WITH USCIS AUTHORIZATION”.
-That means you need to get EAD first before you can actually work.
+That means you need to get an EAD first before you can actually work.

 Travel outside the U.S: